 Does your teen know that you’re currently going through the process of credit repair?
 If not, you may want to consider inviting your teen to follow you through the process.
 Show your teen your credit report and explain to your teen the steps you are taking to repair your credit.
 Being honest with your teen can teach them an important, real-life lesson.

-Have you already found strategies for getting your child interested in personal finance and responsibility?
+Have you already found successful strategies for teaching your teen money management?
 We’d love to hear about what’s worked in your family.
 If you’re looking for helpful information on personal finance to share with your teen, consider visiting our Resources page for helpful tools and guidance.